Resinchem/TM1638-MQTT/README.md

 #### This is still very much a work in progress!
 There may be frequent updates, depending upon interest and support.

-### PLEASE SEE THE [WIKI](https://github.com/Resinchem/TM1638-MQTT/wiki) FOR INSTALLATION, CONFIGURATION AND OTHER IMPORTANT LIMITATIONS AND OTHER INFORMATION
+### PLEASE SEE THE [WIKI](https://github.com/Resinchem/TM1638-MQTT/wiki) FOR INSTALLATION, CONFIGURATION AND OTHER IMPORTANT INFORMATION AND LIMITATIONS.